benjaminion/LLL_docs/lll_abi.rst

      ``uint256[]``, ``bool[]``.
 These are represented by a 32-byte pointer to where the actual data is stored along with its size.

-In addition, when calling a function within a contract the four-byte "signature" of that function is prepended to the call data.
+In addition, only when calling a function within a contract, the four-byte "signature" of that function is prepended to the call data.

 A complete set of call data to a contract has a structure like this::